sarahmclo/colourway/README.md

 ## Credits <a name="credits"></a>

 ### Content
-All content written for the website is by myself, is purely fictional, and for educational purposes only.
+All content written for the website is by myself.
+The content is for a fictional company and devised for educational purposes only.

 ### Media